 Games and Interactive IdeasBelow are a handful of popular games & interactive ideas

-The following is a list of several games & interactive options that we have available to add to your event.
+The following is a list of several games & interactive options that I have available to add to your event.
 Most of these options can be added with no additional cost.
 However, there are a few that are available with a slight addition charge.
 If there is an addition cost involved, the price is listed next to that particular item.